 Remember the right service or tool depends on the type of problem you have and the velocity of your replies.
 If you can wait for a while or if you need real-time answers to the problems, and if you want to predict future behaviors.

-If your goal is to provide reports based on batch processing, historical data, or just identify patterns on large data sets without the need of real-time answers, you can take advantage of batch analysis through EMR, the Amazon MapReduce Service based on the proven Hadoop framework.
+If your goal is to provide reports based on batch processing, historical data, or just identify patterns on large data sets without the need of real-time answers, you can take advantage of batch analysis through EMR, the Amazon Elastic MapReduce Service based on the proven Hadoop framework.

-Elasticsearch can index and give you insights about the data, allowing you to query on its flexible query language, or display using Amazon Quicksight
+Amazon OpenSearch can index and give you insights about the data, allowing you to query on its flexible query language, or display using Amazon Quicksight

 For predictive analytics where you need to forecast an event based on historical cases, you might take advantage of Amazon Machine Learning services to build highly available predicting applications.
 Not forgetting Data Pipeline, which can be used to orchestrate all these services.